 A Co-Founder of Masabi, Ben is the company’s product evangelist, focussing primarily on business development at the company.
 He is a familiar face on both the mobile and train industry circuits, regularly invited to interviews and speaking slots at major industry events worldwide.

 A classic visionary, Ben helped define the UK rail mobile ticketing standard and move the weight of industry opinion behind it.
 He is also a security expert with a strong engineering background, designing Masabi’s award-winning encryptMe product.
-Prior to founding Masabi, Ben worked at IBM, Xerox and Raytheon (Encrypted Radar Systems) on projects ranging from computer interface usability to military cryptography.
+Prior to founding Masabi, Ben worked at IBM, Xerox and Raytheon (Encrypted Radar Systems).
 Ben has an MEng degree in Engineering and Management (MET) from Cambridge University.